-Aggregating instead of stabilizing: New insights into the mechanisms of heart diseaseMay 23rd, 2012 in Medical research /
+Aggregating instead of stabilizing: New insights into the mechanisms of heart diseaseMay 23, 2012 in Medicine & Health / Medical research

 Malformed desmin proteins aggregate with intact proteins of the same kind, thereby triggering skeletal and cardiac muscle diseases, the desminopathies.
 This was discovered by researchers from the RUB Heart and Diabetes Center NRW in Bad Oeynhausen led by PD Dr. Hendrik Milting in an interdisciplinary research project with colleagues from the universities in Karlsruhe, Würzburg and Bielefeld.
 They report in the Journal of Biological Chemistry.